 We don’t just kick the ball, we strike it with purpose, direction, and with one or two touches within a one step approach.

 Anyone can kick a ball and move it from point A to point B, but more there's a more complex, technical skill to striking a ball in order to fulfill the Great Player Model.

 By swinging your leg in the general direction of a ball and kicking it, it will inevitably travel.
 The challenge for most players is to intentionally drive a ball to a specific spot.
 Placing a driven ball low and in the corner of the goal is the ultimate shot, and less than 1% of players can do that consistently.

 So if we want to create great players, shouldn’t our task be to teach our students how to strike a driven ball that is accurately placed?

 What about driving a ball from a corner kick?
 What about shooting off the dribble?
 Or driving a ball from the defense straight toward a forward’s foot?
 As one of the 7 Aspects of Great Players, driving a ball is more than scoring goals.

 Dominant in the Air

 Winning headers, volleying the ball, receiving the ball, flicking it, and controlling it in the air is a rare quality in players.
-Find a player that is comfortable striking the ball after flicking it in the air with the outside of the foot.
+Find a player who is comfortable striking the ball after flicking it in the air with the outside of the foot.
 Find a player that can do all of that under pressure.
-Identify a player that can receive, volley, pass the ball in the air and is comfortable heading the ball in multiple directions under pressure and in traffic (up, down, re-directional side to side) and I’ll show you a Division I quality player.
+Identify a player that can receive, volley, and pass the ball in the air; someone who is comfortable heading the ball in multiple directions under pressure and in traffic (up, down, re-directional side to side), and I’ll show you a player with Division I potential.